isomerpages/nlb-biblioasia/articles-archive/features/_posts/vol-16-iss-4-jan-mar-2021/2021-01-02-rugged-society.md

 [^2]: [Ministry of Culture](https://www.nas.gov.sg/archivesonline/speeches/record-details/73d68d51-115d-11e3-83d5-0050568939ad), 10 Aug 1966.

 [^3]: Lee, C.K.
-(1969, June 12).
+(1969, June 23).
 [Extra-curricula: The word that put new life in schools in Singapore](https://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19690623-1.2.77). *The Straits Times*, p.
 10. Retrieved from NewspaperSG.

 [^4]: Ministry of Culture.
-(1979, November 16). *[Speech by Dr Tony Tan Keng Yam, Senior Minister of State for Education, at the National Police Cadet Corps 20th anniversary dinner held at the Silver Star Theatre Restaurant on Friday, 16 November 1979 at 7.30pm](www.nas.gov.sg\archivesonline\data\pdfdoc\tkyt19791126s.pdf)* [Speech].
+(1979, November 16). *[Speech by Dr Tony Tan Keng Yam, Senior Minister of State for Education, at the National Police Cadet Corps 20th anniversary dinner held at the Silver Star Theatre Restaurant on Friday, 16 November 1979 at 7.30pm](https://www.nas.gov.sg/archivesonline/speeches/record-details/71b89a90-115d-11e3-83d5-0050568939ad)* [Speech].
 Retrieved from National Archives of Singapore website.

 [^5]: Horton, P.A.
 (2002).
 Shacking the lion: Sport and modern Singapore. *International Journal of the History of Sport, 19* (2–2), 243–274, pp. 254–255.
 Retrieved from Taylor & Francis Online.

 [^6]: Murfett, M.H., et al. (2011). *[Between two oceans: A military history of Singapore from 1275 to 1971](https://eservice.nlb.gov.sg/item_holding.aspx?bid=13764491)* (p.
 329).
 Singapore: Marshall Cavendish Editions.
-(Call no.: RSING 355.0095957 BET); Lee begins talks to avert total British pull-out by 1975.
+(Call no.: RSING 355.0095957 BET); [Lee begins talks to avert total British pull-out by 1975](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19670627-1.2.127).
 (1967, June 27). *The Straits Times*, p.
 18. Retrieved from NewspaperSG.

 [^7]: Ministry of Culture.
 (1967, July 18). *[Speech by the Prime Minister, Mr Lee Kuan Yew, at the commissioning ceremony of officer cadets into the Armed Forces at Istana on Tuesday, July, 18, 1967](https://www.nas.gov.sg/archivesonline/speeches/record-details/739e13c6-115d-11e3-83d5-0050568939ad)* [Speech].
 Retrieved from National Archives of Singapore website.

-[^8]: The children’s hour of enchantment.
+[^8]: [The children’s hour of enchantment](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19680722-1.2.63).
 (1968, July 22). *The Straits Times*, p.
 11; [Mammoth parade is festival highlight](https://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19700715-1.2.131).
 (1970, July 15). *The Straits Times*, p.
 20. Retrieved from NewspaperSG.
 [Note: By 1975, the Singapore Youth Festival would be shortened from a two-week affair to a one-day event.]

 [^9]: [Lee reviews parade in the rain](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19680721-1.2.12.1).
 (1968, July 21). *The Straits Times*, p.
 2. Retrieved from NewspaperSG.